17cupsofcoffee/seventeencups.net/content/posts/writing-an-audio-plugin-in-rust/index.md

 ![There's always a relevant XKCD.](nerd_sniping.png)

 I'm no audio programming wizard, so I'm going to start really simple by throwing together a bare-bones digital distortion effect, based on the algorithm from [this tutorial by Martin Finke](http://www.martin-finke.de/blog/articles/audio-plugins-005-digital-distortion/).
+You can find the final source code on GitHub [here](https://github.com/17cupsofcoffee/digidist).

 # Prerequisites
 To follow along with this tutorial, you'll need: